Q: What is MHR and how does Myzone measure it?

 - Medications: Some medications will limit the MHR you can and should achieve during exercise.
 An example is beta-blockers, which decrease your MHR lower than the age-predicted maximum used by Myzone.
 Be sure to ask your doctor if any of your medications will impact your MHR.

-Q: How can I check if my estimated MHR is correct?
+Q: How do I know if my estimated MHR is correct?

-If your Rate of Perceived Exertion (RPE) indicates low-to-moderate intensity exercise but your zone indicates high-intensity exercise, you need to raise your MHR.
+If your Rate of Perceived Exertion (RPE) is low to moderate, but your Myzone tile shows yellow or red, you need to raise your max heart rate.

 Q: How do I adjust my MHR in the Myzone system?